The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 \subsubsection{The Ionized Outflow}

-Using the flux of the \OIII\ line in G11, we attempt to use the line flux to infer the oxygen column density and place limits on the outflow rates of the ionized outflow.
+Using the flux of the \OIII\ line in G11.94, we attempt to infer the oxygen column density and place limits on the outflow rates of the ionized outflow.
 We relate the line luminosity of \OIII\ at 52 \micron\ to the gas mass traced by \OIII.
 First, the line luminosity can be expressed as a volume integral:

 where $f_V$ is the volume filling factor, $n({\rm O}^{2+})$ is the density of ionized oxygen, $j_{[\rm O\,\textsc{III}]} (n_e, T_e)$ is the emissivity of the \OIII\ 52 \micron\ line, which is a function of electron density ($n_e$) and electron temperature ($T_e$).
-We assume that within the ionized region all O is in the $\rm O^{2+}$ ionization state and adopt an O abundance of $X_{\rm O}=3\times10^{-4}$ with respect to H nuclei.
+We assume that within the ionized region, which is treated as being distinct from the atomic part of the outflow traced by \OI, all O is in the $\rm O^{2+}$ ionization state and adopt an O abundance of $X_{\rm O}=3\times10^{-4}$ with respect to H nuclei.
 Within the ionized region we also assume that He is singly ionized, so that $n_e=1.1 n_{\rm H}$.
 Then the 52~$\rm \mu m$ line flux can be expressed as

 where $d$ is the distance to the source.

 The average oxygen column density can be evaluated via a volume integral as

 where $\Omega_\text{aper}$ is the solid angle of the aperture.
 If we assume an uniform distribution so that $\langle n_e^2 \rangle = \langle n_e\rangle^2$ and combine Equations\,\ref{eq:F_OIII} and \ref{eq:N_OIII}, we obtain